aviral-18/food-delivery-product-analytics/README.md

-# 🍔 Eternal — Food Delivery Product Analytics Platform
+# Food Delivery Product Analytics Platform

 > An internal, enterprise-grade **Product Analytics platform** for a food-delivery
 > marketplace — the kind of tool a Product Manager or Product Analyst at Eternal